Mucyosoda/TodoList/README.md

 # Todo list

-> this project is to display todo list from localstorage
+> this project is designed to manage daily activities, you can add remove edit and delete activity, you can select complete or uncomplete activities.

 ![screenshot](./app_screenshot.png)